crhunt/hobbit-abridged/README.md

 The kdenlive video editor uses timestamps to determine how the film is cut for editing.
 In order to help ensure the timestamps are accurate, here is the length of each film file used for the project:

-  An Unexpected Journey: 2h49m38s
+  An Unexpected Journey: 2h49m38s (Filename: The.Hobbit.An.Unexpected.Journey.2012.720p.BluRay.DTS-ES.x264-tRuEHD.mkv)

-  Desolation of Smaug (Extended Edition): 3h06m35s
+  Desolation of Smaug (Extended Edition): 3h06m35s (Filename: The.Hobbit.Desolation.Of.Smaug.Extended.Edition.2013.BluRay.DTS-ES.x264-tRuEHD.mkv)

-  The Battle of the Five Armies: 2h24m29s
+  The Battle of the Five Armies: 2h24m29s (Filename: The.Hobbit.The.Battle.of.the.Five.Armies.2014.720p.BluRay.DTS-ES.x264-tRuEHD.mkv)

 The final abridged version is 3h38m50s long, including credits.